 Beachgoers will love the bright sun and warm water for swimming or snorkeling – just be sure to wear even more protection from the strong summer sun.

-On that note: Reef-safe sunscreen like this top quality line from Stream2Sea is critically important to the health and survival of coral reefs and the sea creatures that live in them.
+On that note: Reef-safe sunscreen, like the high-quality ones from the Stream2Sea range, is critically important to the health and survival of coral reefs and the sea creatures that live in them.

 Stream2Sea has a line of products that is worth its weight in salt – click here to give it a try!